mp49/lakeshore/README.md

 * Reading temperature and raw inputs
 * Support for reading 3062 option card inputs
 * Setting up channel output parameters such as setpoint and ramp rate
-* Reading back channel output parameters
+* Reading channel output parameters
 * Support for 4 PID loop outputs, including 2 analog outputs
 * Support for setting ZONE parameters for all 4 output channels
 * Channel access put_callback support when setting parameters
-* Channel access put_callback support for setting the temperature (busy record, using a window and timer).
+* Channel access put_callback support for setting the temperature (using a busy record and a tolerance window).
 * Support for setting and reading input sensor descriptions
+* Support for reading sensor and heater status and alarm conditions
+* High level logic to provide a lakeshore summary alarm, and control of which sensor is used for the summary alarm.
+* Logic that provides a master/slave relationship between two outputs, with a setpoint dependent offset table.
 * Set of CS-Studio BOY screens

 ### Release history